john0312/Hitcon-Agent/README.md

 ### TODO
 1. user binding ? -> socket.gethostname()
-2. Does port need to be returned?
-3. setrlimit testing
+2. setrlimit testing
-4. logging system (V)
+3. logging system (V)
-5. add john into GCP server

 ### Bug Fixed
 - If user input is not valid , will crash the program